 Refined coconut oil is very neutral in flavor yet perfect in texture, so it enables this vegan butter to take on the other flavors added to it.

 It does get very hard in the fridge, so it’s a lot like a traditional butter in that sense, if you want to spread it on bread or cream it up with sugar for baking, it’s best to let it soften slightly out the fridge first.

 Spreading on toast is of course fine as is and it doesn’t need to soften first.

 You’ll also find the texture of it tends towards crumbly when it’s still hard straight from the fridge, but this doesn’t have any impact on the result once spread.
 And to avoid this, let it soften a bit first.

-So if you want to keep it for any length of time (longer than 2 weeks) then freeze the excess and only keep on hand what you are going to use.
+Can I freeze it?
+Yes, if you’re going to want to use it for longer than 2 weeks then freeze the excess and only keep on hand what you are going to use.
 When you’re ready to use the frozen portion, just pop it in the fridge where it will thaw and get ready for use.

 If you love homemade things, then you will love this homemade vegan butter!
 It is:

 - Great for baking or frying